Impulse69/Impulse69/README.md

 - 👯 I’m looking to collaborate on projects that involve fullstack
 - 🤔 I’m looking for help with AI paraphrasing
 - 💬 Ask me about anything at all.
 Happy to share my thoughts
-- 📫 How to reach me: https://t.me/Ghost_off_Uchiha
+- 📫 How to reach me: https://t.me/Ghost_off_Uchiha or https://www.instagram.com/junior_ike_/
-- ⚡ Fun fact: Did you know that you can never make a woman happy?🌚 -->
+- ⚡ Fun fact: Did you know that you can never make a woman happy?🌚